oskardudycz/event-driven.io/content/posts/2023-08-25--prototype_underestimated_design_skill/index.en.md

 }
 ```

-We're using the [WriteToAggregate](https://martendb.io/scenarios/command_handler_workflow.html#writetoaggregate) method that loads the current state from events and allows encapsulating command handling.
+We're using the [WriteToAggregate](https://martendb.io/scenarios/command_handler_workflow.html#writetoaggregate) method that loads the current state from events using defined earlier _Apply_ method.
+It allows encapsulating command handling logic.

 We can use it to define processing for Shopping Cart: